Knowledge, Skills, and Abilities:

 - Skill in handling multiple tasks and prioritizing.

 - Skill in the operations of public safety communications equipemnt, computers, and related software applications.

 - Ability to remember numerous details and quickly recall essential information.

 - Ability to communicate professionally in a manner that conveys care and concern for the patient and family.

 - Must be able to read and write English

 - Must be eligible for employment in the U.S.

 - Graduation from an accredited high school or equivalent and at least one of the following:

-- Be a recommended member of the Austin-Travis County EMS Explorers Post
+- Be a recommended member of the Austin-Travis County EMS Explorers Post; OR

-- One year of full-time clinical experience with certification in Emergency Medical Technician-Basic EMT-B, Advanced Emergency Medical Technician AEMT, or Intermediate EMT-I, including Pre-Hospital, Emergency Room, or First Responder
+- One year of full-time clinical experience with certification in Emergency Medical Technician-Basic EMT-B, Advanced Emergency Medical Technician AEMT, or Intermediate EMT-I, including Pre-Hospital, Emergency Room, or First Responder, OR

-- Two (2) years active U.S. military service with any certification (EMT-B, AEMT, or EMT-I)
+- Two (2) years active U.S. military service with any certification (EMT-B, AEMT, or EMT-I): OR

 - Certification of an Emergency Medical Technician-Paramedic or Licensed Paramedic

 - Valid Texas Class “C” Driver’s License (or ability to obtain a Texas DL by Academy start date)